 Spilberk Castle was built at the end of the 12th century and stands at the top of a hill of the same name.
 The fortress can be seen from many places in Brno and forms one of the main dominant of the town.
 The castle served for most of its history for military purposes.
 It served firstly to consolidate power in the Moravian countries, subsequently, its function has changed to a fortress or a prison.
 Today, various museum collections are stored in the castle.
 Take a stroll to Spilberk in good weather.
 The entire hill is a well-kept park and you can admire countless city views along the way.
 At the castle, we recommend visiting unique casemates that have previously served as a jail.

 3. Bunker 10-Z

-The bunker was built by the Nazis at the foot of the Špilberk hill at the end of the Second World War.
+The bunker was built by the Nazis at the foot of the Spilberk hill at the end of the Second World War.
 After 1948 the communists redesigned the bunker to be a secret nuclear fallout shelter for the leading representatives of Brno.
-The public has not had the any idea about the bunker for a long time.
-In 2015 the bunker was opened as a museum from communism era, including a large part of the original furniture.
+The public has not had any idea about the bunker for a long time.
+In 2015 the bunker was opened as a museum from the communist era, including a large part of the original furniture.
 You can visit the dormitory, the diesel power station, the air purifier, or the telephone exchange.
-At the end of the tour there is also a small bar, which offers a typical assortment of times before the Velvet Revolution.
+At the end of the tour, there is also a small bar, which offers a typical assortment of times before the Velvet Revolution.